Mike “The Situation” Sorrentino Was Reportedly Sentenced To 8 Months In Jail

 It's a big day for Jersey Shore's The Situation, who went to federal court in Newark, NJ, to see whether or not he'll face prison time for tax evasion — and now, his sentence is finally here.
 According to Us Weekly, Mike "The Situation" Sorrentino was sentenced to eight months in prison and two years supervised probation.
 Sorrentino's team confirmed the news to Elite Daily via email.

-According to TMZ, Sorrentino reportedly arrived to receive his sentence on Friday, Oct.
-5 alongside his Jersey Shore castmates Pauly D, Ronnie Magro, JWoww, Vinny Guadagnino, Snooki, and Deena Nicole Cortese, who came to show support for their friend.
+EARLIER: According to TMZ, Sorrentino reportedly arrived to receive his sentence on Friday, Oct.
+5 alongside his Jersey Shore castmates Pauly D, Ronnie, JWoww, Angelina, Vinny, Snooki, and Deena, who came to show support for their friend.
 The source previously reported that The Situation pled guilty to tax evasion in January, and that his prison sentence could have been held to the maximum of 5 years — way higher than his sentence of eight months.

 Similarly, The Situation's brother, Marc Sorrentino, was reportedly sentenced to 24 months in prison on Friday, Oct.
 5, for reportedly "aiding in the preparation of a false and fraudulent tax return."
 Elite Daily reached out to Marc Sorrentino's team for comment on the report, but did not hear back by the time of publication.

-Note: UPDATE: Sorrentino's team gave a statement to Elite Daily saying, "Mike accepts the courts decision and looks forward to marrying his college sweetheart, Lauren Pesce and moving forward together after serving his sentence.
-He anticipates to come back stronger as an individual and couple in the same healthy mind set that he has had for the last 3 years.
-He and Lauren are both so thankful for everyones support and prayers!"